corndeladmin/tech-docs/src/sql/updating-rows.md

 If we don't include a `WHERE` clause then every row will be updated.
-It is a good idea to write the `WHERE` first, and use `SELECT` to make sure you're targetting the correct rows, and only then write and execute the update statement.
+It is a good idea to write the `WHERE` first, and use `SELECT` to make sure you're targeting the correct rows, and only then write and execute the update statement.

 :::